Deesus/html-emails/README.md

 - Even if a particular CSS property is not supported by all clients, you still may want to use it nonetheless.
 Perhaps you'd want to create the best-looking UI for your target email clients (which support that specific CSS property) and create fallback UI for the less-important email clients (those that don't support specific property).

 ### Debugging:
 - Generated emails have an `.eml` file extension.
 Rename the `.eml` file to `.mht` (which is a web page archive format).
-Now you can open the email/file in Firefox and use Dev Tools to inspect the content.
+Now you can open the email/file in Firefox and use DevTools to inspect the content.
+	- If will not be able to access DevTools if you are converting your emails to base64 encoding (e.g. for multipart emails); you will need to temporarily comment out the server-side logic does this extraneous encoding.
 - Use an email testing service.

 ### Outlook/MS Mail/IE Gotchas: